awheeler294/resume/resume.md

 ##### Backend Software Engineer: Sling TV (Dish Network)
 ###### Aug 2017 - June 2022 | American Fork, UT

+- Backend web development for Sling TV's live video pipeline in Python and Rust
-- Worked on Sling TV's video pipeline team to package and deliver live video from encoder to players
+- Built and maintained servers to package and deliver live video from encoder to players
 - Built and maintained performant, scalable, highly available services handling millions of concurrent users making tens of thousands of requests per second
 - Worked with stakeholders to establish SLO/SLAs and ensure systems are meeting them
 - Designed and implemented new API's and features